MattArnold/matt-arnold.com/src/blog/2007-03-12-still-no-mobile-phone.md

 original_url: 'https://nemorathwald.dreamwidth.org/164066.html'
 userpic: ../userpics/_.jpg
 ---
 My first income just trickled in.
 Doing the math, it looks like I won't be able to restore my phone service until at least the end of the month.
 Keep using the VoIP.
-It'll forward to me when I'm in the office or when I'm at home; when I'm in the car, visiting cosettevaljean, or anywhere else without internet access, I'll be unreachable.
+It'll forward to me when I'm in the office or when I'm at home; when I'm in the car, visiting , or anywhere else without internet access, I'll be unreachable.

 ## Comments